-This pin provides boost current for the linear regulators' output drives in the event bipolar NPN transistors (instead of N-channel MOSFETs) are employed as pass elements.
-The voltage at this pin is monitored for power-on reset (POR) purposes.
+This pin provides boost current for the linear regulators' output drives in the event bipolar NPN transistors (instead of N-Channel MOSFETs) are employed as pass elements.
+The voltage at this pin is monitored for POR purposes.

 SS (Pin 12)